 Students are tested at 6 years and some students are selected for our Reading Recovery programme.
-This is an intensive short-term daily programme, taken by a specialist teacher, Jacqui Brown.
+This is an intensive short-term daily programme, taken by a specialist teacher, Alison Tannock.
 Generally this intervention early in a child’s schooling achieves and maintains normal levels of progress.
 Reading Recovery is in addition to the normal classroom programme, and there is a close consultation between the Reading Recovery teacher, parents, and the classroom teacher.

 This programme targets children who demonstrate developed skills as readers and are ready to target increased speed and fluency as their next learning step.
 The children focus on these skills by reading along to audio recordings of high interest fiction and non-fiction stories.
 They also work through reading comprehension activities.
 Children attend ½ hour sessions four times a week on a term by term basis.

 Smartwords is a spelling support programme for senior children at Kilbirnie School (rooms 7, 8, 9, and 10).
 This programme is for those who we believe would benefit from a weekly intensive session of spelling, punctuation, and grammar activities in a small group situation.

 Each child has their own workbook that they complete during their weekly session.